 Those looking for a more custom teardrop camper solution that includes more than just the basic components should take a look at our offerings.
 Our basic package is anything but.
-With this package, you get a healthy balance of functionality, comfort and affordability, including convertible sofa bed, multiple windows, storage in the headboard and under the bed, a collapsible sofa table, interior lighting and more.
+With this package, you get a healthy balance of functionality, comfort and affordability, including a convertible sofa bed, multiple windows, storage in the headboard and under the bed, a collapsible sofa table, interior lighting and more.

 Clients are free to customize further, with our offering of special additions that make the teardrop experience even more comfortable, with upgrades like:

 This is our most popular add-on combination.
 This 2-burner propane cooktop provides you with an easy way to cook meals on the road, while the fresh water system supplies you with a 9-gallon water tank, pump, sink, faucet and sprayer.

 Pullout Cooler and Refrigeration Cabinet